 - The At Your Door pick-up service will continue to be available.
 For more information, click HERE

-- Bulky item collection -including scheduled events or extra call in service for bulky items, such as large items outside the cart, is suspended until further notice.
+- Bulky item collection -including scheduled events or extra call in service for bulky items, such as large items outside the cart resumed May 12

-- Yard Waste Pick-Up will begin Tuesday, April 7 - for more guidelines on yard waste pick up click HERE
+- Yard Waste Pick-Up will began Tuesday, April 7 - for more guidelines on yard waste pick up click HERE

 COVID-19 Information and Resources

 State of Illinois Updates – Governor Pritzker created a website to centralize the state’s evolving response to the COVID-19 pandemic.
 The website includes news, prevention information, preparation efforts, FAQs, resources and more information about coronavirus.
 Stay informed at coronavirus.illinois.gov.